REED W. LARSEN

 Reed has practiced in Pocatello since 1985.
 He grew up in Burley, Idaho working on the family ranch before completing his undergraduate education at Brigham Young University in 1982.
 He graduated from the University of Idaho Law School in 1985, served as law clerk in the Fifth Judicial District and was admitted to practice before all State and Federal Courts in Idaho (1985), The 9th Circuit Court of Appeals (1999), and the Shoshone Bannock Tribal Court (1986).
 Reed has served as President of the Southeast Idaho Claims Association (1990), as the Secretary of the 6th District Bar Association (2001) and the President of the 6th District Bar Association (2003-2004).
+Reed served as a State Bar Commissioner from 2009 through 2012, representing the Sixth and Seventh Districts.
+From July 2011 to July 2012 he was the State Bar President.

 In his off time, Reed enjoys skiing.
 His skiing has led to a passion for helicopter skiing in British Columbia.
 He likes to hunt, fish, ride horses, team rope and spend time with his wife Linda and three children.